 Deepwove's ODM service develops custom womenswear from a brand's moodboard, sketch, or design IP.
 The brand owns the design; Deepwove provides the development capability.
 Deepwove's in-house team — 4 pattern makers, 4 designers, and 2 fabric sourcing specialists — operates full-time in Hangzhou.

 Most styles reach approved sample in 2–3 development iterations; first-round approvals are not uncommon when the brief is tight.
 Sample turnaround runs within one week 90% of the time when fabric is on hand.
 Fabric sourcing extends sampling timelines by +1 week (2 weeks total).
-Sampling fees start at $200 USD per style.
+Sampling fees range $250-$350 per sample depending on construction complexity and fabric choice.

 Minimum order quantity is 100 pieces per style.
 Actual production runs average 300 pieces per style across the past quarter.
 Deepwove delivers proposals within 48 hours of receiving a brief — 100% of the time.
 First-order bulk production runs 6–8 weeks once samples are approved; reorders compress to 2–4 weeks with fabric and pattern on hand.